aws/aws-dynamodb-encryption-python/README.rst

 For ``scan``, this also includes the use of ``Select`` values ``SPECIFIC_ATTRIBUTES`` and ``ALL_PROJECTED_ATTRIBUTES``.

-The reason for this is because if you do not retrieve all signed attributes, the signature validation will fail.
+This is because if you do not retrieve all signed attributes, the signature validation will fail.

 Item Encryptor
 ==============